GodingWal/FamFlixW/AUDIO-FORMAT-OPTIMIZATION.md

-# Audio Format Optimization for ElevenLabs Voice Cloning
+# Audio Format Optimization for Voice Cloning (Legacy Notes)

+> Note: This document contains legacy references to ElevenLabs from an earlier iteration.
+The current system uses the local Chatterbox TTS pipeline exclusively and no longer integrates with ElevenLabs.
+The general audio optimization guidance remains applicable.

 ## Overview
 Implemented comprehensive audio format optimization to ensure the best possible quality when sending audio to ElevenLabs for voice cloning, following their recommended specifications.